 APPROPRIATE TOUCH includes hugs, "high fives", handshakes or reassuring touches on the shoulder/back.
-Naptime back rubs and lap sitting (infants - Kindergarten/age 5) are allowed in the CDCs and FCC homes (if necessary).
+Naptime back rubs and lap sitting (infants - Kindergarten/age 5) are allowed in the CDCs.
 Appropriate touching of young children includes:

 Normal cleaning of infants and toddlers during diapering (to include wiping of genitals and surrounding areas to remove all soiling).